1Password/onepassword-operator/README.md

 If a 1Password Item that is linked to a Kubernetes Secret is updated within the `POLLING_INTERVAL` the associated Kubernetes Secret will be updated.
 Furthermore, any deployments using that secret will be given a rolling restart.

+---
+**NOTE**

+If multiple 1Password vaults/items have the same `title` when using a title in the access path, the desired action will be performed on the oldest vault/item.
+Furthermore, titles that include white space characters cannot be used.

+---
 ## Development

 ### Running Tests